 - Can remotely and securely access content on your computer, and stream movies, music etc. to a remote device

 - Home computer acts as a proxy – this is great for accessing geo-restricted web services when away from home, and can be a very effective anti-censorship tool if the user is in a restrictive country and can set up a home server / has friend willing to set up a home server in a less restrictive country.
-Countries such as China, and geo-restricted services such Hulu, block the IP addresses of well-known VPN providers, but is not an issue if using a private VPN.
+Countries such as China, and for geo-restricted services for example if you wanted to watch Hulu outside US you would need a VPN.
 A private home VPN is also great for circumventing school, collage or work restrictions.
 For information about a China VPN see our best VPN for China guide.

 - Home computer acts as a proxy – you access the internet through your home computer’s IP address, so any internet activity can be easily traced to that address.
 This also means that you cannot just change your apparent location (e.g. to a different country), as you normally can with a commercial VPN provider